 The immediate benefit of entering a detox program is that you can go through withdrawal with the support of knowledgeable medical staff.
 This is much safer than doing so alone, because they can monitor your health and provide you with any medication or other treatment that might be necessary.
-At West Hollywood ATC, we make sure that your detox from drugs and alcohol is as safe and comfortable as possible.
+At West Hollywood Addiction Treatment Center, we make sure that your detox from drugs and alcohol is as safe and comfortable as possible.

 After detox, we always recommend time in a residential program.
 Addiction is almost never an isolated problem.
 Nearly all people with an addiction history also have at least one other diagnosed mental disorder.
 That is why your healing has to include your overall wellness in body and mind.
 Treating addiction is really a simplification- what detox programs do is start you on the path to meeting your mental, social, biological, and potentially spiritual needs with healthy boundaries and coping mechanisms.

 Alcohol is one of the most challenging substances to detox from.
 If not done under medical supervision, it can sometimes cause long term issues and if the problem is severe enough it is one of the only substances that can cause death.
 Mentally it is a challenge also because of its prominent place in culture.
 Our team can guide your recovery and oversee your safety as you detox from alcohol.

 Like alcohol, heroin and other opioids have a dangerous withdrawal and you should only attempt to stop using when you are in a safe environment.
 The medical staff at our facility is experienced and equipped to protect you, and our therapists and counselors will be there to support you and empower you to take back control.